vlsi-lab/MARLIN/README.md

 ```
 Inside each folder there are README files with additional information useful to install additional components, execute the code and replicate the data.

-In order to use the multipliers LUTs and pre-trained neural networks, it is necessary to install 7-zip and extract the files according to the README contained in each folder.
+In order to use the multiplier LUTs and pre-trained neural networks, it is necessary to install 7-zip and extract the files according to the README contained in each folder.
 You can download 7-zip at https://www.7-zip.org/download.html
 When launching any python file, remember to keep the folder hierarchy as defined in this repository.
 You can add the folders to the PYTHONPATH with the following command:
 ```bash